 Above all, an Army ROTC cadet is a student.

 Instructors teach Army ROTC just like another class in the school curriculum.
 There is no special application to attend ROTC; students simply select Military Science classes during their class registration process.
-Freshman and sophomores take classes that explore the history, customs, traditions, and role of the U.S. Army.
+Freshmen and sophomores take classes that explore the history, customs, traditions, and role of the U.S. Army.
 Juniors and seniors broaden their scope to officership training.
 These courses cover a wide spectrum of subjects, from training in common military skills to fostering a value system that emphasizes service to the nation.
 The emphasis of junior level classes is to prepare cadets to attend the Cadet Leadership Course the summer between their junior and senior year.
 Senior level courses prepare cadets for commissioning as Second Lieutenants in the U.S. Army.

 In addition to class, each week all cadets take part in a two-hour-long leadership lab.
 This training is conducted at Embry-Riddle Aeronautical University (ERAU).
 Stetson cadets are members of the Eagle Battalion at ERAU, approximately 250 members strong.
 Lead lab is where cadets put the information they learned in class to practical, hands-on application.
 The training environment is fun and exciting; cadets learn basic infantry skills such as marksmanship, land navigation, and squad combat tactics.